 Once of our fundamental ambitions is to be a better council that is responsive and resident centric.
-This policy facilitates a unified and GDPR compliant framework for all Members and Officers when managing and processing customer data.
-The policy itself is publicly available and will facilitate a high level of confidence for customers whose data we collect, manage and process.
+This policy facilitates a unified and GDPR compliant framework for all Members and employees when managing and processing customer data.
+The policy highlights the Councils commitment to the correct and lawful treatment of people's personal data.
+The policy is publicly available and will facilitate a high level of confidence for customers whose data we collect, manage and process.